ARMmbed/mbed-os/features/FEATURE_UVISOR/README.md

 This guide will help you get started with uVisor on mbed OS by walking you through creating a sample application for the NXP FRDM-K64F board.

 The uVisor provides sandboxed environments and resources protection for applications built for ARM Cortex-M3 and Cortex-M4 devices.
 Here we will show you how to enable the uVisor and configure a secure box to get hold of some exclusive resources (memory, peripherals, interrupts).
-For more information on the uVisor design philosophy, please check out our the uVisor [introductory document](../README.md).
+For more information on the uVisor design philosophy, please check out our the uVisor [introductory document](../../README.md).

 ## Overview

 To get a basic `blinky` application running on mbed OS with uVisor enabled, you will need the following:

 * A platform and a toolchain supported by uVisor on mbed OS.
-You can verify this on [the official list](../README.md#supported-platforms).
+You can verify this on [the official list](../../README.md#supported-platforms).
 Please note that uVisor might support some platform internally, but not on mbed OS.
 Generally this means that the porting process has only been partially completed.
-If you want to port your platform to uVisor and enable it on mbed OS, please follow the [uVisor porting guide](PORTING.md).
+If you want to port your platform to uVisor and enable it on mbed OS, please follow the [uVisor Porting Guide for mbed OS](../core/PORTING.md).
 * git.
 It will be used to download the mbed codebase.
 * The mbed command-line tools, mbed-cli.
 You can run `pip install mbed-cli` to install them.